Richard LewerMaking Contact

 Richard Lewer, I was on the McCahon residency in NZ when I had some out of towners Alexie Glass-Kantor and Emily Cormack arrived to stay the night.
 After dinner they decided to do a seance and try and make contact with Colin McCahon.
 I wanted no part as I didn’t know what to say to my hero Colin if we’d got hold of him.
 Alexie and Emily went ahead without me and thankfully they got hold of a sailor spirit who’d been there before McCahon.
 Phew 2024, acrylic on linen, 200.0 x 200.0 cm, accompanying text: acrylic on linen, 41.0 x 31.0 cm, courtesy the artist and Jan Murphy Gallery, Brisbane, purchased through the Ann Bennett Acquisition Fund 2024

 Drawn from a body of work the artist describes as ‘disaster narratives’, consisting of a painted inventory of personal mishaps, embarrassments and social calamities, the pictures in this exhibition tell of two awkward encounters: one that took place while Lewer was a resident artist in Aotearoa/New Zealand at McCahon House, and the other when he participated in the International Studio and Curatorial Program (ISCP) in New York city.
+With his wry ambiguous humour Lewer addresses oddly memorable interactions with visiting curators in each location, two of whom he is closely acquainted with and the other a prospective international connection.
+Naturally everything goes wrong and the visits are undercut by wild assumptions, an unwelcome summoning of spirits, and a curator with an extreme aversion to the cold.

 While the paintings gently allude to the intimacies, dynamics and power plays of the art world, and by extension to society more broadly, they also consider the practice of art itself as a form of calling forth and reaching out across memory and time.
 Taking his own experiences as points of departure, the images and accompanying stories prompt us to think about our own moments of social bewilderment, discord and misunderstanding.